keys icon

 Moneyfacts tip

-As you pay off your mortgage, you will likely be able to move to lower loan-to-value (LTV) products, which should help you qualify for deals with lower interest rates.
-That’s why remortgaging regularly should at least be considered.
+As you pay off your mortgage, you should be able to move to lower loan-to-value (LTV) products, which should help you qualify for deals with lower interest rates.
+That’s why it's worth considering remortgaging regularly.

 What is an interest-only mortgage?